backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 		- The basic types that can be used are `string`, `number`, `boolean` and `any`
 		- **If type parameter is not specified then it is set to `any` by default**.
 		- Other complex types are `list`, `map`, `tuple`, `object` and `set`.
+	- `validation` is used to define validation rules, usually in addition to type constraints.
+	- `sensitive` redacts terraform UI/CLI output when the variable is used in configuration.
+	- `nullable` specifies if the variable can be null within the module.
+		- The default value for `nullable` is `true`.
+		- When `nullable` is `true`, `null` is a valid value for the variable, and the module configuration must always account for the possibility of the variable value being `null`.
+		- Setting `nullable` to `false` ensures that the variable value will never be `null` within the module.

 - To create a variable we use the following syntax